ptamike/heaterControl/README.md

 temperature differential.

 Once this basic unit is working it would be relatively simple to expand the peripherals to control other devices.

+The initial software on this repo will comprise small python modules that are being used to test each section of the software.